 Module 1: Religious Imaginations in Today's World Religion is often a contentious topic, bound up with personal experience, both positive and negative, and with the contested histories of peoples, societies, and institutions.
 We can, therefore, shy away from discussing it, even in the classroom.
 But a knowledge of world religions is essential to understanding today's world.
-Through this module you will learn from expert panels of eminent faith contributors and develop skills for navigating religious plurality on campus and beyond, through participatory workshops. - Gain knowledge of the fundamental imaginative foundations of different religious traditions and the concepts that motivate and structure religious thinking today. - Gain understanding of the critical role faith groups and individuals of faith play in modern society. - Develop the skills of dialogue across difference, critical decision making and polarity thinking. - Learn from and connect with students from different faith and belief backgrounds in an inclusive, non-assessed educational space Timetable Session 1: October 16th, 6:00pm to 8:00pm Introduction Session 2: October 23th, 6:00pm to 8:00pm What is truth?
-Session 3: November 6th, 6:00pm to 8:00pm What is justice?
-Session 4: November 13th, 6:00pm to 8:00pm What is the good life?
-Session 5: November 20th, 6:00pm to 8:00pm How can religion influence a fairer economic system?
-Session 6: November 27th, 6:00pm to 8:00pm How should the Government engage with faith communities?
-Session 7: December 2nd, 11:00am to 2:00pm Exploring tools for leadership across difference Find out more and apply here.
+Through this module you will learn from expert panels of eminent faith contributors and develop skills for navigating religious plurality on campus and beyond, through participatory workshops. - Gain knowledge of the fundamental imaginative foundations of different religious traditions and the concepts that motivate and structure religious thinking today. - Gain understanding of the critical role faith groups and individuals of faith play in modern society. - Develop the skills of dialogue across difference, critical decision making and polarity thinking. - Learn from and connect with students from different faith and belief backgrounds in an inclusive, non-assessed educational space.
+Sessions run on Monday evenings during term time.
+Each year the timetable looks something like this: Session 1: Introduction Session 2: What is truth?

+Session 3: What is justice?

+Session 4: What is the good life Session 5:How can religion influence effective leadership Session 6: How should the Government engage with faith communities?
+Session 7: Exploring tools for leadership across difference Find out more and apply here.

 The programme is open to all current LSE students, of all faiths and none.
-The deadline is Monday 9th October 2023.

 Module 2: Religion & Climate Change The window for action to turn things around and avert the worst of the climate breakdown is rapidly shrinking.
 Faith communities are a major but neglected source for mobilization, action, and new imaginings of our relationship with nature.
 Faith-based organisations own 8% of the habitable land surface, 5% of all commercial forests, 50% of the schools in the world and 10% of world's total financial institutions.
 These can all be mobilised in line with the theologies of stewardship and sustainability we find in all the world faiths.
-This module will highlight the action of faith leaders and faith-based NGOs, explore religious teaching on themes of climate change through scriptural reasoning, and allow you to think about your modes of influence within the communities you are part of. - Gain knowledge of the diverse ways in which faith communities and organisations can effect meaningful global change - Gain understanding of the links between theological motivation and localised faith community action - Engage critically with multiple spiritual perspectives and how this relates to one's own faith and inter-group engagement Learn from and connect with students from different faith and belief backgrounds in an inclusive, non-assessed educational space Timetable Session 1: January 22nd, 6:00pm to 8:00pm Introduction to Religion and Climate Change Session 2: January 29th, 6:00pm to 8:00pm Exploring climate theologies Session 3: February 5th, 6:00pm to 8:00pm Mobilising faith-based climate action Session 4: February 12th, 6:00pm to 8:00pm Spirituality in a time of eco-crisis and anxiety Closing Session: February 17th, 2:00pm - 3:00pm Exploring tools for leadership during crisis Find out more and apply here.
+This module will highlight the action of faith leaders and faith-based NGOs, explore religious teaching on themes of climate change through scriptural reasoning, and allow you to think about your modes of influence within the communities you are part of. - Gain knowledge of the diverse ways in which faith communities and organisations can effect meaningful global change - Gain understanding of the links between theological motivation and localised faith community action - Engage critically with multiple spiritual perspectives and how this relates to one's own faith and inter-group engagement Learn from and connect with students from different faith and belief backgrounds in an inclusive, non-assessed educational space Sessions run on Monday evenings during term time.
+Each year the timetable looks something like this: Session 1: Introduction to Religion and Climate Change Session 2: Exploring climate theologies Session 3: Mobilising faith-based climate action Session 4: Spirituality in a time of eco-crisis and anxiety Session 5: Exploring tools for leadership during crisis Find out more and apply here.

 The programme is open to all current LSE students, of all faiths and none.
-The deadline is Monday 15th January 2024.